Risk Controlled Image Retrieval: Experiments

 We begin by evaluating the retrieval performance of various methods.
-The Recall@$1$ results of different methods on various test sets are presented in Fig.\ref{fig_recallk}.
-BTL achieves a higher recall@1 than Determinstic on most datasets, suggesting that an appropriate uncertainty-aware image retrieval can enhance image retrieval performance.
-Nevertheless, MCD's performance is inconsistent when compared to Determinstic, which may be due to the impact of the dropout layers on the representation power, depending on the dataset.
+The Recall@$1$ of different image retrieval systems on various test sets are presented in \cref{fig_recallk}.
+BTL achieves a higher recall@1 than Deterministic on most datasets, suggesting that a feature extractor can benefit from uncertainty-aware training.
+Nevertheless, MCD's performance is inconsistent when compared to Deterministic.
+The inconsistency in performance may stem from the varying impact of dropout layers on the representation power, depending on the dataset's scale.
 Deep Ensemble achieves the best performance, which can be attributed to the fact that it utilizes multiple models to average out noises.